oysteijo/santabag/README.md

 so if you use the GCC on command line remember to set `-std=c99` or `-std=gnu99`.
 I guess other compilers will work as well.

 ## Threading
 The simulating tools uses [OpenMP](http://www.openmp.org/) to do naïve multithreading.
-If you do not want multithreading or do not want support for this, simply remove the `-fopenmp` compile flag and the `-lgomp` link library.
-(And ignore the pragma warning)
+You therefore need a compiler that supports OpenMP (Most modern C compilers does). ~~If you do not want multithreading or do not want support for this, simply remove the `-fopenmp` compile flag and the `-lgomp` link library.
+(And ignore the pragma warning)~~

 ## Bugs
 Oh my!
 I just realized that the $+mu + \alpha \sigma$ logic may be wrong!
 Please use $\alpha=0.0$ while I check